**POST UPDATED SEPTEMBER 2017**

 We always found a table to sit at and there was never any rubbish around as cast members were clearing away any rubbish that people had left very quickly.
 On dry evenings, we did sit outside for our meal as we worked out that the outside area would fill up very quickly past 7.30pm depending on the film playing that evening.

 Weather dependant every evening, an inflatable screen was put up next to the bar just outside Old Port Royale and a Disney film was played.
+Movies under the stars currently happens on the grass area near the playground which is located towards the bridge between Centertown and Jamaica.
 The timetable was set per month, and we noticed that depending on which film was playing determined how busy the seating area got.
 We were lucky the night Frozen was playing and managed to eat our dinner outside so we had chairs and a table to rest our drinks on.

 Comparing the bus stop at Jamaica to Martinique was also very interesting as through 2016 we also found that Jamaica was near the first drop off points on return to the park depending on which entrance the bus came in via.